fractalclone/zephyr-riscv/README.md

 `zephyr-riscv` currently handles the following SOCs:
 - riscv32-qemu, supporting the sifive machine model
 - pulpino
+- SiFive Freedom E310

-The riscv32 port has successfully been merged into the Zephyr Project master repository at https://gerrit.zephyrproject.org and shall be released in Zephyr 1.7.
+The riscv32 port has successfully been merged into the Zephyr Project master repository at https://gerrit.zephyrproject.org and shall be released in Zephyr 1.7. **The SiFive FE310 SOC port is available only in the zephyr-riscv github repository for time being.**

 The riscv toolchain (gcc, binutils, gdb) and riscv-qemu have successfully been merged into the zephyr SDK and has been released in the 0.9 SDK version.
 The 0.9 SDK binary can be obtained from the following link: